ehourdakis/PosQuatEKF/README.md

 sudo apt-get install gnuplot libgnuplot-iostream-dev
 ```

-If gnuplot is enabled the program will generate graphs for debugging:
+If Gnuplot is enabled the pqekf will generate graphs for debugging:

 ![Trajectory with covariance](/data/images/trajectory.png "Trajectory with covariance").